lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 ### Connectivity-Related Logs

-The progression and outcome of [network configuration testing](#testing) is logged with messages prefixed with `DPC verify:` (not that DPC is abbreviation for `DevicePortConfig`, which is a Go structure holding configuration for all management and app-shared interfaces).
+The progression and outcome of [network configuration testing](#testing) is logged with messages prefixed with `DPC verify:` (note that DPC is abbreviation for `DevicePortConfig`, which is a Go structure holding configuration for all management and app-shared interfaces).
 These messages can explain why a particular device is not using the latest configuration but instead has fallen back to a previous one.
 These logs are quite concise yet pack enough information to tell when